JesusAntonioL/fwi_equipo_1/README.md

 This repository contains the complete codebase and supporting resources for a wildfire detection and image fusion system.
 The system uses **thermal and optic camera calibration**, **YOLO-based fire detection**, **GPS logging**, and **real-time fusion**.

+It is vital to create a virtual environment and run the requirements.txt to include all the required dependencies.

 ---

 ## 📁 Project Structure